Correlation detection in trees for planted graph alignment

-\begin{remark} This Theorem gives general necessary and sufficient conditions for the existence of a one-sided test in the tree correlation detection problem.
-Several more explicit conditions in terms of $\lambda$ and $s$ will be obtained throughout the paper which guarantee that the equivalent conditions of Theorem \ref{theorem:main_result_TREES} either fail or hold.

-Condition $(v)$ will be used in the design of the algorithm in Section \ref{section:graph_matching}, choosing an appropriate threshold that will guarantee for the method to output both a substantial part of the underlying permutation and a vanishing number of mismatches. \end{remark}
+\begin{remark}[On condition $(v)$] Condition $(v)$ will be used in the design of the algorithm in Section \ref{section:graph_matching}, choosing an appropriate threshold that will guarantee for the method to output both a substantial part of the underlying permutation and a vanishing number of mismatches. \end{remark}